Transferring to a new course

 Under the standard entitlement, you are eligible for a Student Finance Tuition Fee Loan and Maintenance Grant or Special Support Grant (pre-2016 starters only) for each year of your new course plus one year in reserve called a ‘plus one’ year.
 If you normally live in Wales, Northern Ireland or Scotland, contact a Welfare Adviser in the Advice and Counselling Service for advice about your entitlement.

-If you have had compelling personal reasons that have contributed to your decision to transfer courses, your funding authority has the discretion to fund you for years that you might not ordinarily be eligible for funding on your new course under the standard rules.
-If you are transferring to QMUL, a Welfare Adviser in the Advice and Counselling Service can help you to make an application to SFE for discretionary funding based on your compelling personal reasons.
+If you have had compelling personal reasons that have contributed to your decision to transfer courses, Student Finance England has the discretion to fund years that you might not ordinarily be eligible for funding on your new course under the standard rules.
+The number of additional years SFE will consider will depend on your circumstances and previous study history.
+If you are transferring to Queen Mary, a Welfare Adviser in the Advice and Counselling Service can help you to make an application to SFE for discretionary funding based on your compelling personal reasons.
 The evidence you need to provide if you need extra funding as a result of transferring your studies is broadly similar to the evidence required if you need extra funding to re-take a period of study.
 See the Re-taking a period of study due to compelling personal reasons section earlier in this advice guide for more information.
-If you are transferring from QMUL to a new university, a Welfare Adviser in the Advice and Counselling Service can explain to you what you need to do.
+If you are transferring from Queen Mary to a new university, a Welfare Adviser in the Advice and Counselling Service can explain to you what you need to do.